-Well, the summer is a great time to get that thang going!
+Well, summer is a great time to get it going.

 A blog is a great way to share your teaching resources and expertise with fellow educators and parents from all around the globe.

-And ‘ya know, you don’t even have to blog about teaching.
+And you don’t even have to blog about teaching.